 Taking B vitamin supplements can help increase energy, offer immune system support, and provide coenzymes for essential body functions.
 They help to maintain overall good health by providing nutrients that assist in the metabolism of carbohydrates, fats and proteins.
 They also help support healthy brain function and nerve transmission, boost energy, assist in the formation of red blood cells, are involved in DNA and RNA synthesis, and support cardiovascular health.
 Energetic B-12 Spray is a recommended supplement for:

-Furthermore, the stress of daily living can take a toll on our nerves, glands, and hormones increasing the need for B-vitamins.
-During times of physical or mental stress, the B vitamins can help the nervous system by reducing anxiety, depression, irritability and nervousness, especially when combined with Vitamin C.
+Furthermore, the stress of daily living can take a toll on our nerves, glands, and hormones—thus increasing our need for B-vitamin supplementation.
+During times of physical or mental stress, B vitamins can help the nervous system by reducing anxiety, depression, irritability and nervousness, especially when combined with Vitamin C.

 Folic Acid (folate) - a non-toxic nutrient that is important for cell division and is also needed for protein metabolism and repair of RNA and DNA.
 Folic Acid supports nerve and cardiovascular health.
 Folic Acid and Vitamin B12 are needed for the formation of red blood cells to help increase capillary blood flow.
 Folate is the key transferring agent in the transmethylation process and is necessary to turn homocysteine into methionine, which allows the body to recycle or remove homocysteine as needed.
 Folic Acid may also help with depression and has no noticeable side effects.